tim-peterson/timrpeterson/_posts/2016-06-03-hellbanneds-laws.markdown

 2. Regardless how sophisticated a social network's hellbanning strategy, this network will undoubtedly be obsoleted by its hellbanning strategy.

-3. Teenagers and programmers are not coincidentally the two largest cohorts of hellbanners.
+3. Teenagers and programmers are not coincidentally the two most likely to hellban.